 Here are three useful forecasting methods:

 - Analyzing usage reports: you need to have clear visibility, so start by monitoring your resource usage reports on a regular basis.
 Set up relevant alerts to control the situation.

-- Modeling your cloud costs: using modeling, calculate the total cost of ownership of cloud resources, analyze AWS pricing models and plan future capacity requirements.
+- Modeling your cloud costs: using modeling, calculate the total cost of ownership of cloud resources, analyze AWS pricing models, and plan future capacity requirements.
 Measure application and workload-specific costs to create a cost plan at this level.
-Make sure that you have one location for aggregating all the data in order to understand it better.
+Make sure you have one location for aggregating all the data to understand it better.

 - Identifying peak resource usage scenarios: take advantage of periodic analytics and generate reports on your usage data to detect these scenarios.
-Use other data sources too, such as seasonal customer demand patterns.
-If you see that they correlate with your peak resource usages, you’ll be able to prepare for them in advance.
+Use other data sources, too, such as seasonal customer demand patterns.
+If you see that they correlate with your peak resource usage, you’ll be able to prepare for them in advance.

 6. Choose the Right VM Instance Type

 Compute costs are the biggest item on your cloud bill, so it’s smart to take some time when picking the EC2 instances where you’ll be running your clusters.
 Here are some tips to guide your choices: